Reviews You Can Rely On

 Comfort

-The NRS Paddle fits very well due to its glove-like fit.
-Unlike some other neoprene booties, it has a wide-toe box anatomically shaped that hugs your feet.
-It doesn't need or have much adjustability just a simple and burly zipper paired with a forefoot velcro strap.
+The NRS Paddle is very comfortable due to its glove-like fit.
+Unlike some other neoprene booties, it has a wide-toe box anatomically shaped to hug your feet.
+It doesn't need or have much adjustability, just a simple and burly zipper paired with a forefoot velcro strap.
 With the super stretchy neoprene and zipper (which has a velcro catch to prevent it from unzipping), the bootie stayed on our feet well and didn't move around as we walked.

 We liked that this bootie has a stiffer sole than other booties previously tested.
-The stiffer sole helps with foot fatigue letting them not work as hard pushing against the boat while paddling.
+The stiffer sole helps with foot fatigue, keeping your feet from working as hard when pushing against the boat while paddling.
 This sole strikes a nice balance between support in the boat and walking with the mobility to swim well.

-nrs paddle wetshoe water shoes men review - the thing sole does well in the traction department, but rocks like...
+nrs paddle wetshoe - the thing sole does well in the traction department, but rocks like...

 The thing sole does well in the traction department, but rocks like these are taxing on the feet over more than a short distance.